⚠️ Quick Triage

 🔊 Symptom

-In drive, the engine is loaded against the transmission, which puts more stress on the mounts and amplifies the issue.
-In park, the engine is unloaded, so the worn mounts can mostly handle it.
+Motor mounts are rubber-and-metal cushions that hold the engine in place.
+In drive, the engine is loaded against the transmission — worn mounts can't absorb that vibration, so it reaches the cabin.
+In park, the engine is unloaded, so worn mounts mostly handle it.

-5. Dirty or failing mass airflow (MAF) sensor — $20–$300
+5. Dirty or failing MAF sensor — $20–$300

 🟡 Risk